 The Difference Between Separate Property and Community Property in California

 California is a “50/50” community property state.
 This means that assets you acquired during your marriage must be divided equally between parting spouses unless an agreement is reached out of court.

 The two kinds of property recognized in California divorces are:

 - Community property: Includes assets and property that a married couple acquires during marriage, including houses, vehicles, second homes, and savings and retirement accounts.
 Specifically, this applies to assets acquired between the date of marriage and the date of separation.
-Assets must be divided equally, unless there is an extenuating circumstance such as a prenuptial agreement or one party waives his or her right to an asset.
+Assets must be divided equally unless there is an extenuating circumstance, such as a prenuptial agreement or one party waives their right to an asset.

-Whether certain assets are community or separate party can be determined using evidence with the help of an attorney.
+Whether certain assets are community or separate property can be determined using evidence with the help of an attorney.
 Debts, including mortgages and credit card debts, can be apportioned by a similar process.

 Let’s Make a Deal – Negotiation May Be Your Best Option